cloud-gov/cg-site/_docs/deployment/docker.md

   - /docs/apps/docker/
 ---

-As an alternative to using buildpacks, you can push applications based on Docker.
+As an alternative to using buildpacks, you can push applications based on Docker images.

 To push a Docker image, use the `--docker-image` flag when pushing your app, for example: